Imagine: John Lennon: Release

 Imagine: John Lennon was released on 7 October 1988, weeks after The Lives of John Lennon was published.
 Ono called the timing of the documentary's release "a beautiful coincidence.
 In the sense that the truth of what John was like is really revealed in this film, and that it came out at a time when somebody was trying to tarnish John's image and bring out a fictional image of him into the world.
 The phony image of John might have stuck a bit if there was nothing counteracting it."

 It was released to VHS video in 1989, and to DVD in 2005.

 Reception

 Imagine: John Lennon received generally positive reviews.
 On Rotten Tomatoes, the film has an approval rating of 91% based on 11 reviews, with an average rating of 7.2/10.

 Roger Ebert, in his review of the film for the Chicago Sun-Times, gave it three out of four stars and called it "the portrait of a man who was complex, sometimes confused, not always very happy, but a great artist all the same."

 Christopher Hicks of Deseret News called Imagine: John Lennon "far from a perfect film, glossing over certain aspects of Lennon's life, and with a narrative structure that jumps around occasionally without transitions [...] however, there is a tremendous power to this film – it has humor, poignancy, tragedy and a sweetness that is hard to resist."

+Variety wrote: "Even in a world saturated with images of popculture icons, Imagine: John Lennon stands as a remarkably vital and valuable document of one of the most influential creative spirits of this century."